Jason Rezaian: Arrest and detention

 On the night of July 22, 2014, Iranian government security forces raided Rezaian's Tehran residence and arrested him and his wife.
 The agents reportedly confiscated laptops, books, and notes.
 In a separate raid that night, security forces also arrested a female photojournalist and her husband, both American citizens.
 The Washington Post first reported news of the arrests on July 24.
 On July 25, Tehran Justice Department head Gholam-Hossein Esmaili confirmed the arrests.
 Esmaili said, "We are now in the investigation phase.
 I think we will be able to provide more information after technical investigation and questioning."
 He did not say why they had been arrested.
 He added, "The security forces have the whole country under surveillance and control the activities of enemies.
 They will not permit our country to become a land where our enemies and their agents carry out their activities."

 The photojournalist and her husband were released within weeks, while Rezaian's wife, Salehi, was released on bail on October 6.
 Iranian authorities did not disclose Rezaian's whereabouts or welfare, nor did they reveal the circumstances surrounding the couple's arrest and subsequent detention.
 Officials from the Iranian judiciary and Ministry of Culture and Islamic Guidance have reportedly told journalists that the case is "security"-related and investigating it "is dangerous".

 On December 7, the U.S. State Department announced Rezaian had been charged by an Iranian court with unspecified offenses.
-According to State, he was denied bail, he has not been allowed to speak with his attorney, and the Iranian government has repeatedly denied requests by Secretary John Kerry for consular services via the Swiss Embassy, the U.S. protecting power in Iran.
+According to State, he was denied bail, he had not been allowed to speak with his attorney, and the Iranian government repeatedly denied requests by then-US Secretary Of State John Kerry for consular services via the Swiss Embassy, the U.S. protecting power in Iran.
 In a statement, Kerry reiterated calls to release Rezaian, as well as Amir Hekmati, Saeed Abedini, and Robert Levinson - three other Americans also detained in Iran as of that date.

 On January 15, 2015, an Iranian prosecutor told state media that Rezaian would stand trial in Iran in a Revolutionary Court on unspecified charges.
 A few weeks later on February 1, his family announced the case would be heard by Judge Abolghassem Salavati, a controversial figure in the Iranian court system known for handing down harsh sentences (including extensive prison terms, lashings, and death) to political prisoners and those regarded as a threat to national security.
 On March 1, after more than seven months in detainment, Rezaian was granted permission to hire a court-approved attorney.

 On April 20, 2015, The Washington Post reported that Iranian authorities were charging Rezaian with espionage and three other serious crimes, including "collaborating with hostile governments" and "propaganda against the establishment."
 The statement, issued from Tehran by his attorney Leilah Ahsan, was provided to the Post by the family of the imprisoned reporter.